diesel-rs/diesel/guide_drafts/trait_derives.md

 To implement `Insertable` on your struct, add the [`#[derive(Insertable)]`][insertable_doc] annotation.

-As with typical Diesel inserts, you will still be using the [`.insert_into()`] method to generate a SQL `INSERT` statement for that table.
+As with usual Diesel inserts,
+you will still be using the [`.insert_into()`] method to generate a SQL `INSERT` statement for that table.
 You may chain [`.values()`] or [`.default_values()`]